Therapeutic Approaches for Post-Disaster Mental Health Recovery and Resilience

 Implementation Guides

 The therapeutic implementation guides below are meant to help helpers – whether you’re a counselor, first responder, community leader, or caring peer – provide support after climate-related disasters.
 Each guide focuses on a specific therapy or support approach proven to aid recovery.
 The series spans immediate crisis interventions through longer-term trauma therapies.
 We briefly outline each approach below, explaining what it is, when it’s best used, and for whom.
 You’ll also find guidance on choosing the right approach for a given situation and tips on adapting interventions to different cultures and communities.
-All information is presented in plain language with a supportive, hopeful tone.
 Our goal is to empower you with knowledge and resources, so you can meet people where they are and help them heal in the wake of disaster.

 Overview of Therapeutic Approaches